ghpipeline/pipeline/README.md

 Make sure your connection is tested before deployment.

 Important: DBT Cloud will automatically put all of its various folder and compenents in the main base folder of your repo.
 Using the DBT CLOUD IDE, I created a new folder titled "DBT" and put the sub folders in there to clean up the repo.
+You can see this here: [dbt folder](dbt/)